morgoe/morgoe.github.io/index.md

 	Morgan Carter
 </h1>

-##### Jack of all trades, master of some:
+##### Jack of all trades, master of some.

+- Lead Product Designer
+- Full-Stack Developer
 - Founder of [Bolstr](/work/bolstr)
-- Freelance Product Designer
-- Full-stack Developer

 ---